MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-overview.md

 ### Can't add components to the connection string

-The legacy Event Hub clients allowed customers to add components to the connection string retrieved from the portal.
+The legacy Event Hubs clients allowed customers to add components to the connection string retrieved from the portal.
 The legacy clients are in packages [com.microsoft.azure:azure-eventhubs](https://search.maven.org/artifact/com.microsoft.azure/azure-eventhubs/) and [com.microsoft.azure:azure-eventhubs-eph](https://search.maven.org/artifact/com.microsoft.azure/azure-eventhubs-eph).
 The current generation supports connection strings only in the form published by the Azure portal.

 #### Adding "TransportType=AmqpWebSockets"